 Based on these findings, it was decided to develop a model in which the R&D measure was calculated as the annual average value over the four-year period surveyed.
 This technique has also been used in Wakelin's (2001) study of productivity growth and R&D spending among UK manufacturing companies.
 We further confirmed this decision by examining year-over-year differences in the four years of R&D investment data and revenue for the companies in the sample.
 The findings strengthened the decision to use the four-year average annual value calculation of the companies’ R&D investment and revenue data in the model.

 The results of the multivariate regression models are presented in Table 2.
 Transformation into LN values was performed for the following two variables: revenue from sales of new products or processes and R&D investment.
 In Model 1, these variables were used to represent the annual average of investment and revenue during the period reviewed (as explained above).
 In Model 2, these two variables were normalized by company size (number of employees) in order to determine whether this variable has an effect on the results.
 All other explanatory variables were identical in both models and included the collaboration dummy variable, dummy variable for the sectoral affiliation of the firm, with a score of 1 for firms in the life sciences industry and 0 for all other industries, a continuous variable for firm's seniority, and 3 categorical variables for its location (in the 3 surveyed regions).

+(Table 2 here)